How to look after your car’s brakes

 How to look after your car’s battery

 Most healthy car batteries should be able to start a car after a couple of weeks standing.
-But, with Boris Johnson not set to review the emergency measures for at least three weeks, it may be worth investing in a trickle charger, to keep the battery topped up and prevent damage from neglect.
+But, if you’re unsure how long you will be leaving your car, it may be worth investing in a trickle charger, to keep the battery topped up and prevent damage from neglect.

 If possible, regularly start the car and allow the engine to run so as to recharge the battery.
 Take care not to do so in a closed environment, such as a garage, as exhaust fumes are toxic.